shamoilarsi/QR-Event-Registration/README.md

 2. Add the `google-services.json` file in android/app to link to your Firestore.
 [Learn more](https://rnfirebase.io/#2-android-setup)

 #### Firestore Schema

-You can find the structure of the Firestore in `other/FirestoreExample.txt` file.
+1. Go to Firebase console and add your app as a WebApp.
+On completing this, paste the values of the config json in `uploadEventDetails.js`.
+2. Run `yarn install` in `JSON-To-Firestore` directory.
+3. To add events, you can add them to the `JSON-To-Firestore/firestore.json` file.
+4. After finalising the events, Run `node uploadEventDetails.js` to upload the changes.
+5. Also make sure to make the appropriate changes in the `constants/firestore.js` file.

 ### To-Do

+- Notify registrant with the unique QR code and the registration id via email or SMS.
 - A better and consistent UI/UX.
-- Notify registrant with the unique QR code and the registration id via email or SMS.
 - Add a screen to view report.
-- Find a better method of exporting the report.
 - Option to call the coordinators of events directly.
 - Add payment methods so registrants can directly register themselves.